 OSU Institute of Technology offers two program options for students interested in the AAS in Engineering Technologies.

-With an AAS in Engineering Technologies - Electrical/Electronics Technology, graduates can work as control system technicians, instrumentation/automation technicians, electrical/electronic maintenance technicians and instrumentation technicians.
+With an AAS in Engineering Technologies - Electrical/Electronics Technologies, graduates can work as control system technicians, instrumentation/automation technicians, electrical/electronic maintenance technicians and instrumentation technicians.
 The demand for graduates with an electrical/electronics specialty will only increase as manufacturing companies continue to look into automation to increase the quality of their products as well as overall profitability.

-Students that earn an AAS in Engineering Technologies - Instrumentation are qualified to design, specify, troubleshoot and manage instrumentation and control systems in the fields of chemical processing, food processing, oil and gas production, manufacturing, energy production and other highly technical fields.
+Students who earn an AAS in Engineering Technologies - Instrumentation Technology are qualified to design, specify, troubleshoot and manage instrumentation and control systems in the fields of chemical processing, food processing, oil and gas production, manufacturing, energy production and other highly technical fields.
 Graduates also have the option to continue their education and earn a Bachelor of Technology in Instrumentation Engineering Technology.